Deewai/order/README.md

 # Solution

-The Solution makes use of 3 docker containers with a start.sh script to install and startup containers.
+The Solution makes use of 3 docker containers with a start.sh script is used to install and startup containers.

 A container for php, one for mysql and one for nginx all setup with docker-compose

-The rest api is contained in the api folder, the tests in the tests folder.
+The rest api is contained in the api folder, the tests in the tests folder which makes use of phpunit.

 ## The api